punit-k-s/candidate-recommender/README.md

 We specifically cite **"Resume Screening Using Large Language Models"** (ICAST 2023), which argues for **vector embeddings + LLMs** for ranking and semantic similarity search in screening pipelines - exactly what we implement here (but using OpenAI's `text-embedding-3-small` for an inexpensive, fast baseline).

-> TL;DR: Embeddings capture the *meaning* of a candidate's skills/experience and of your JD, so we can compare them in a shared space instead of brittle keyword matches.

 ---